 We must know how to contextualize historical acts of terror without forgiveness.
 History, as the poet said, is "ancient history" and that does not mean that all history is just.
 There are those who would argue that this is a simplistic argument and that all historical events are true.
 But I am sure that you have heard that argument before and found it to be rather hollow.

 The problem is that all of us are not so sure about whether or not we can truly believe in the truth of what those who do historical deeds say.
 As the saying goes, "if you are not convinced that something is true, then it is not true."

 If one were to try to contextualize those who do these deeds, we might well think that there was a sense of justice at work here.
-If we were to truly believe that, somehow, this kind of behaviour somehow deserved some sort of retribution, then it would make sense to forgive these acts because there was a justice involved in the punishment that was meted out.
+If we were to truly believe that, somehow, this kind of behavior somehow deserved some sort of retribution, then it would make sense to forgive these acts because there was a justice-involved in the punishment that was meted out.